connectedway/OpenFiles/DFS.md

     the FQDN of the DC
     - dc1.spiritcloud.app: The FQDN of the DC.
     - empty: No bootstrap DC set.
-- target-path: The URL to the directory to run the DFS tests against.
+- `target-path`: The URL to the directory to run the DFS tests against.
 In our testing, the target path will be one of:
     - `//rschmitt:happy@10.211.55.7/spiritcloud/openfiles`: